FAQs: About working at UTSA

 How can I gain access to my office?

 If you need to initiate a request for access to a classroom, lab or office, you should first contact the administrative staff in your department.
-To follow up on a request for access, contact Access Services, a division of UTSA Police.
+To follow up on a request for access, contact Security Services, a division of UTSA Police.
 Access Services is responsible for the issuance of university door keys, door re-keying, and access controlled by the UTSA Card.
 Door maintenance and keying functions for all other applications remain a function of Facilities Services.

 How can I renew my parking permit?